anyaschukin/Multilayer-Perceptron/README.md

 ## Concepts

-- matrix multiplication, including this handy link http://matrixmultiplication.xyz/

-- data processing and visualization
+#### Data Processing
+Have you cleaned your data?
+Typically, this means:
+- getting rid of useless data (like patient ids)
+- cleaning your dataset of erroneous or invalid data points (NaNs)
+- standardizing your data: centering all data points around the mean (zero) with a unit standard deviation (min, max)

+#### Matrix Multiplication
+Click [here](http://matrixmultiplication.xyz/) for a handy little refresher.

+#### Feedforward
-- feedforward: meaning the data flows from the input layer to the output layer
+This means the data flows from the input layer to the output layer.

-- the two fundamental equations of a neural network: gradient descent and the activation function

-- backpropagation <br>
+#### Backpropagation <br>
-backprop is an application [the Chain rule](https://youtu.be/YG15m2VwSjA) to find the derivatives of cost with respect to any variable in the nested equation.
+Backpropagation is an application [the Chain rule](https://www.youtube.com/watch?v=tIeHLnjs5U8&t=38s) to find the derivatives of cost with respect to any variable in the nested equation.
 This simple technique allows us to precisely pinpoint the exact impact each variable has on the total output.

-- chain rule <br>
+#### The Chain Rule <br>
-helps us identify how much each weight contributes to our overall error and the direction to update each weight to reduce our error.
+This helps us identify how much each weight contributes to our overall error, as well as the direction to update each weight to reduce our error.

-- loss function <br>
+#### The two Fundamental Equations of a Neural Network
+gradient descent and the activation function

+#### Gradient Descent <br>
+We use gradient descent to update the parameters (weights) of our model.
+The gradient (or derivative) of the loss function tells us the direction we need to adjust our weights in order to achieve the lowest loss (or smallest number of bad classifications).

+#### Activation Function <br>

+#### Loss Function <br>
 We use the loss function to evaluate the “goodness” of our model’s weights. <br>
 High loss means our classifier’s predictions are mostly wrong, so our model is bad.  <br>
 Low loss means our classifier’s predictions are mostly correct, so our model is good! <br>

-- gradient descent <br>
-We use gradient descent to update the parameters (weights) of our model.
-The gradient (or derivative) of the loss function tells us the direction we need to adjust our weights in order to achieve the lowest loss (or smallest number of bad classifications).

-- vanishing/exploding gradients <br>
+#### Learning Rate  <br>
+The size of step we take when applying Gradient Descent to update the parameters (weights and biases) of our model.

+#### Vanishing/Exploding Gradients <br>
+Vanishing gradients is a problem where the gradient will decrease exponentially as we propagate through the model until it eventually vanishes, making it impossible to update your weights and continue training your model.

-Exploding gradients are a problem where large error gradients accumulate and result in very large updates to neural network model weights during training.
+Exploding gradients is a problem where large error gradients accumulate and result in very large updates to neural network model weights during training.
 This has the effect of your model being unstable and unable to learn from your training data.

-Vanishing gradients are a problem where the gradient will decrease exponentially as we propagate through the model until it eventually vanishes, making it impossible to update your weights and continue training your model.

-- mini batching
+#### Mini Batching

 - overfitting, undercutting